Vital Topics Installation, Manchester 2017

 Completed by Oliver Heath Design, Connection Furniture and Interface.

-Oliver Heath Design was very excited to put together a multisensory, biophilic installation in the drum at University of Manchester for last year’s opening lecture of their Vital Topics series this year on Smart Cities.
+Oliver Heath Design was very delighted to put together a multisensory, biophilic installation alongside our knowledge partners Interface, in the drum at University of Manchester for last year’s opening lecture of their Vital Topics series this year on Smart Cities.

 Vital topics discusses a variety of global business issues with this preliminary event investigating ‘Smart Cities – Solutions for Tomorrows World’ focussing on potential infrastructure problems within our growing urban hubs.
 The event included a panel discussion, debating the possible impact of technology, communications, infrastructure, energy, sustainability and health and wellbeing on smart cities.